Getting Started with IonQ Aria: Trapped Ion Quantum Computing

 | Connectivity | All-to-all | All-to-all |

-Aria’s two-qubit gate fidelity of 99.0% places it among the highest-fidelity quantum computers publicly accessible as of 2025.
-Leading superconducting processors have been closing this gap: IBM Heron (ibm_torino) achieves median two-qubit fidelities of 99.5-99.9% on its best pairs, and Google’s more recent processors (Willow) have reported similar numbers.
+Aria’s two-qubit gate fidelity of around 99.6% places it among the highest-fidelity quantum computers publicly accessible.
+Leading superconducting processors have been closing this gap: IBM Heron achieves median two-qubit fidelities above 99.5% on its best pairs, and Google’s more recent processors (Willow) have reported similar numbers.
 The advantage of trapped ion systems lies in all-to-all connectivity and long coherence times rather than raw two-qubit gate fidelity alone.

 When to Choose IonQ Over Superconducting Platforms